 - Make staff development a goal for management appraisals (and provide training if necessary).

 - Share good practice with others across the sector.

-- Have managers who encourage women to undertake career development programmes or nudge them to apply for challenging roles.
+- Have managers who encourage women and underrepresented employees to undertake career development programmes or nudge them to apply for challenging roles.